-There will always be a fresh gimmick in the food industry to entice the gullible and the unsuspecting.
-You always notice it never really takes long before others follow suit for fear of missing out on the current "wave", as it were.
-A lot of the times, these "waves" are just a load of bullshit.
-And if there's one man who will never flinch from the prospect of calling bullshit when bullshit is present, it's Gordon Ramsay himself.
+There will always be some fresh gimmick in the food industry to entice the gullible and the unsuspecting.
+A lot of the times, it’s nothing more than a load of bullshit that becomes common practice because – let’s face it – who in such a competitive space wants to surrender capitalising on the wave.
+And if there’s one man who will never shy away from the prospect of calling bullshit when bullshit is so blatantly present, it’s Gordon Ramsay himself.

-Here are the current food trends he cannot stand.
+Here are the three food trends he cannot stand.

-As the a current favourite in the cafe realms of oil right now, edging out both olive and canola in a tight race, truffle oil does nothing to impress Chef Ramsay.
-Ramsay believes it is used frivolously and to an excess:
+As the current cafe/chic brunch spot/restaurant favourite right now – edging out sesame, olive, and canola – truffle oil does nothing to impress Chef Ramsay.
+In fact, he believes it is used frivolously and to an excess:

 “The worst thing, for me, is truffle oil.
 That thing needs to be let down.
 When [people] use it, they use the same fucking top [as any other oil], so they pour it, and it comes out in abundance.
 This thing needs to be let out in tiny, tiny, little [amounts].”

 Fun fact, Anthony Bourdain has words for t-oil too.
 Something about being, “… as edible as Astroglide and made from the same stuff…”.
 Burn.

 I know.
 Shock, horror, blasphemy.
 The delectable cut of fatty, marbled, luxury meat can do no wrong in the eyes of many.
 For the most part, it’s the most pleasure anyone can have with their clothes still on.
 Right next to peeling the plastic off a new screen, opening a box of new sneakers, and winding up a reel of 35mm film.
 Chef Ramsay, however, doesn’t believe wagyu is a terrible ingredient.
 Rather his assertion is wagyu as an ingredient has been wildly mistreated in the culinary world.